microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-information-protection.md

 1. On the confirmation page, select **Done**.

 You've successfully configured an auto-apply policy for project data.
-Any content containing Contoso project codes is automatically labeled with the Project data sensitivity label.
+Any content containing Contoso project codes is automatically labeled with the Project data sensitivity label, helping prevent sensitive information from appearing in Copilot responses or being shared inappropriately.

 ## Lab 1 complete

 In this lab, you created and tested a custom sensitive information type, built sensitivity labels, and published them so they could be applied across Microsoft 365.
 You also configured an auto-apply policy that detects Contoso project codes and automatically labels the content.
 With these protections in place, sensitive project data is classified and marked before it can surface in Copilot or other Microsoft 365 apps.

-If you’d like to extend this scenario, continue to the bonus task to see how you can use a Data Loss Prevention (DLP) policy to further control how labeled project data is shared in Microsoft 365 Copilot.
+If you'd like to extend this scenario, continue to the bonus task to see how you can use a Data Loss Prevention (DLP) policy to further control how labeled project data is shared in Microsoft 365 Copilot.